JamesRexMiller4/FSND_capstone/README.md

 ## Database management - PostgreSQL, SQLite, SQLAlchemy
 Throughout the course I have learned how to setup a PostgreSQL and SQLite database and create schemas and models for those databases through SQLAlchemy.
-With databases in place for persistent data storage

 ## CRUD, RESTful APIs, and testing with unittest
 I learned how to create CRUD applications and RESTful APIs using the microframework Flask.
 I have gained experience with many add-ons such as Flask-Migrate to handle database migrations, Flask-Cors for cross-origin requests, and Python-Jose for working and handling JWTs.
 I have gained experience building decorators to handle errors and authorization.